 The Port Granby Project has been identified as the 2022 Ontario Professional Engineers Awards Project of the Year.
 As part of one of the largest environmental remediation initiatives in Canada, the Canadian Nuclear Laboratories (CNL) led project was submitted for consideration by the contractor, AECOM.
 The Port Granby Project is a component of the Port Hope Area Initiative (PHAI) and was recognized for its leading-edge design and execution.

 The Ontario Professional Engineers Award for Engineering Project or Achievement pays tribute to an endeavour that has made a significant and positive impact on society and or industry, with input by Ontario engineers.
-CNL’s implementation of this innovative project was supported by many professional engineers from across the province.
+The implementation of this innovative CNL project was supported by many professional engineers from across the province.

 David Wilson, AECOM and Brian Daniels, WSP accept the Project of the Year award.
 Photo credit @taranoellephoto